 6.2 The tuition waiver, in combination with all other forms of gift aid, may not exceed the cost of attendance at the student’s institution.

 6.3 No more than 30 credit hours of tuition may be waived per academic year.

 6.4 Waiver does not apply to supplemental winter or summer coursework at UNH, PSU, or KSC.

 7.1 The tuition waiver will not be renewed automatically.
 A new application must be completed for each year that a foster child requests to be considered for a tuition waiver.
 The completed application form (and signature page) must be submitted to DCYF by May 1 prior to the academic year for which aid is sought.

-7.2 In addition to meeting the eligibility requirements identified above, individuals seeking to renew a tuition waiver must have, in the preceding academic year, maintained full-time enrollment and demonstrated satisfactory academic progress as defined by the institution.
+7.2 In addition to meeting the eligibility requirements identified above, individuals seeking to renew a tuition waiver must have, in the preceding academic year, demonstrated satisfactory academic progress as defined by the institution.

 7.3 An eligible waiver recipient at USNH may receive up to six annual tuition waivers commensurate with 150% of the normal length of time required for completion of the certificate or degree being sought, e.g., up to three years for associate degree; six years for bachelor’s.

 8. Annual Report